Discover 3 High Growth Chinese Stocks With Strong Insider Ownership

 Simply Wall St Growth Rating: ★★★★★☆

-Overview: POCO Holding Co., Ltd. develops, produces, and sells alloy soft magnetic powder, alloy soft magnetic cores, and related inductance components for users of electronic equipment, with a market cap of CN¥10.56 billion.
+Overview: Guangdong Skychem Technology Co., Ltd. focuses on the research and development and manufacturing of electronic materials for the printed circuit board, semiconductor, packaging, and touch screen industries, with a market cap of CN¥2.94 billion.

-Operations: The company generates revenue primarily from electronic components, amounting to CN¥1.20 billion.
+Operations: The company generates revenue primarily from its Specialty Chemicals segment, which amounts to CN¥343.58 million.

-POCO Holding's earnings are projected to grow at 28.01% annually, surpassing the Chinese market average of 22%.
-Revenue is expected to increase by 26.6% per year, also outpacing the market's 13.5%.
-Despite a volatile share price recently, it trades at a notable discount to its estimated fair value.
-Recent amendments to company bylaws and dividend affirmations underscore management's commitment to shareholder value but no substantial insider trading activity has been reported in the past three months.
+Guangdong Skychem Technology is poised for robust growth, with revenue forecasted to increase by 28% annually and earnings expected to grow at 36.7% per year, both surpassing the Chinese market averages.
+Recent buybacks amounting to CNY 37.77 million reflect strong insider confidence despite a highly volatile share price.
+The company has also been added to major indices like the Shanghai Stock Exchange A Share Index and Composite Index, indicating enhanced market visibility.

-Click here and access our complete growth analysis report to understand the dynamics of POCO Holding.
+Click here and access our complete growth analysis report to understand the dynamics of Guangdong Skychem Technology.

-According our valuation report, there's an indication that POCO Holding's share price might be on the cheaper side.
+According our valuation report, there's an indication that Guangdong Skychem Technology's share price might be on the expensive side.

 Next Steps